-So, in this case if Caledonian made arrangements - i.e. assisting in the completion of the SIPP application form for onward investment in the FPI bond in the UK, that would be a regulated activity.
+So, in this case if Caledonian made arrangements - i.e. assisting in the completion of the SIPP application form for onward investment in JBL in the UK, that would be a regulated activity.
 It is clear Caledonian did undertake this activity in this case and so Options should have been aware a regulated activity had been undertaken by Caledonian in the UK even if it assumed any advice had been given in Jordan or otherwise overseas.

 Furthermore, if Options accepted the advice was given in Jordan or overseas, I've not seen any evidence to show it checked that Caledonian had any required authority to undertake this activity in Jordan.
 And there's no evidence whatsoever that Mr S had any connection to Jordan or ever met anyone from Caledonian there.
-In fact, the evidence indicates that he met with Caledonian's representative in the UK and was advised here.
+In fact he dealt with Caledonian in the UK.